robinbb/baseimage-docker/README.md

-# A minimal Ubuntu (18.04 - Bionic) base image modified for Docker-friendliness
+# A small Ubuntu (18.04 - Bionic) base image forked from Phusion's

-_Baseimage-docker only consumes 8.3 MB RAM and is much more powerful than Busybox or Alpine.
-See why below._

 Baseimage-docker is a special [Docker](https://www.docker.com) image that is configured for correct use within Docker containers.
 It is Ubuntu, plus: